Special regulations for courses in specific subject areas

 English As A Second Language UC Academic Senate regulations allow a maximum of 8 semester units of transfer credit for courses that emphasize writing.
 Only the highest levels of ESL, which prepare students for transferable English composition, may be approved for UC transferability.
 In order to approve ESL course work, paragraph development and progression to essay writing is needed.
 Courses that focus exclusively on listening, reading, or speaking skills are not appropriate for UC credit.
 Students are allowed up to 8 semester/12 quarter units of ESL/ELD courses.

 English Composition and Literature Courses in English composition must have a prerequisite of a course or examination comparable to the UC Entry Level Writing Requirement.
 Although such a prerequisite is not currently required for literature courses, the expectation is that they too will be college-level.
 Children’s Literature courses are acceptable as a genre but not as a teaching/selection guide for teachers/parents.
 Literature courses must include a representative reading list.
 Courses should require extensive practice in writing (6,000-8,000 words) and require a substantial amount of reading of significant literature.
-Composition courses also must include a stylebook.
+Composition courses must include a stylebook.
+Literature courses must include a representative reading list.
 Remedial work in English is defined as work primarily focused on topics in spelling, punctuation, and usage, and in the basic structures of sentences, paragraphs, and short essays.

-English/Writing These courses are also called: Writing, Creative Writing, Script Writing, News Writing, etc. All courses in which writing is the primary focus must have a minimum prerequisite or eligibility for a transferable English composition course.
+English/Writing These courses are also called: Writing, Creative Writing, Script Writing (as in Drama/Theater departments), News Writing (Journalism), etc. All courses in which writing is the primary focus must have a minimum prerequisite or eligibility for a transferable English composition course.
+One course in Journalism is allowed for transfer credit.
+UC will approve more than one course for a school, but will add a limitation on the TCA.
 One course in Journalism is allowed for transfer credit.
 Courses may include topics such as fundamentals, history or media studies.
 Commercially oriented writing courses are not appropriate.
 Courses in this area may not be used to meet the English composition requirement for eligibility.